Storika Logo

 Add a “How did you hear about us?” question to the checkout flow or post-purchase email, listing specific creators or “social media influencer” as options.

 Strengths: Captures dark social and word-of-mouth attribution that no tracking pixel can see.
-A consumer who heard about the brand from a friend who saw a creator's post won't show up in any digital attribution model — but they'll self-report in a survey.
+A consumer who heard about the brand from a friend who saw a creator's post won't show up in any digital attribution model.
+But they'll self-report in a survey.

 Weaknesses: Response rates are typically 15% to 30%.
 Self-attribution data is directional, not precise.